 More restaurant-style Chinese recipes

 - Easy Singapore Noodles

 - General Tso Tofu (Crispy Tofu without Deep Frying)

 If you give this recipe a try, let us know!
 Leave a comment, rate it (once you’ve tried it), and take a picture and tag it @omnivorescookbook on Instagram!
 I’d love to see what you come up with.

 - Combine the light soy sauce, dark soy sauce, sugar, and white pepper in a small bowl.
 Stir to mix well.

 - Add the butter into a large nonstick skillet and heat over medium-high heat until melted.
 Add the eggs.
 Cook until the bottom is slightly set.
 Scramble until the eggs are mostly cooked.

 - Add the rice onto the egg.
 Cook and chop the rice with your spatula, to separate the grains and coat the rice with egg.
 Cook until the heat builds up and you can hear a vibrant sizzling.

 - Swirl in the soy sauce mixture.
 Cook and stir constantly, until the rice turns an even color.

-- Transfer the rice to a bowl and serve it as a side.
-Always serve the rice hot, or at least warm, to get the best flavor.
+- Transfer the rice to a bowl and serve hot as a side or a light main dish.